solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db/LP01M01 - use-azure-cosmos-db-sql-api-sdk/includes/4-connect-to-online-account.md

 ## Use the CosmosClient class

-The two most common ways to create an instance of the **CosmosClient** class are:
+The three most common ways to create an instance for the **CosmosClient** class is to instantiate it with one of the following three constructors:

-- Using a connection string that represents the account.
+- A constructor that takes a single string value representing the connection string for the account.
-- Using an endpoint and a key for the account.
+- A constructor that takes two string values representing the endpoint and a key for the account.
+- A constructor that takes a string value representing the endpoint and a token credential that enables Microsoft Entra ID authentication.

 > [!NOTE]
-> You can retrieve the connection string, endpoint, or account keys from the Azure portal.
-For examples in this section, a fictional endpoint of **https://dp420.documents.azure.com:443/** and a sample key of **fDR2ci9QgkdkvERTQ==** will be used.
+> You can always retrieve the connection string, endpoint, or any of the keys from the Azure portal.
+For the examples in this section, we will use a fictional endpoint of **https­://dp420.documents.azure.com:443/** and a sample key of **fDR2ci9QgkdkvERTQ==**.

 > [!TIP]
-> You can also use the CosmosClient class with the Microsoft Identity Platform for Microsoft Entra ID authentication, but that is beyond the scope of this module.
+> Using the CosmosClient class with the Microsoft Identity Platform directly for Microsoft Entra ID authentication is considered a best practice.
+Read the [security guidance for Azure Cosmos DB for NoSQL](https://learn.microsoft.com/azure/cosmos-db/nosql/security/) for more information.

 ### Use with a connection string